 Free Electron Lasers

-A free electron laser is a relatively exotic type of laser where the optical amplification is achieved in an undulator, fed with high energy (relativistic) electrons from an electron accelerator.
-Such devices have been demonstrated with emission wavelengths reaching from the terahertz region via the far- and near-infrared, the visible and ultraviolet range to the X-ray region, even though no single device can span this whole wavelength range.
+A free electron laser is a relatively exotic type of laser where optical amplification is achieved in an undulator, fed with high energy (relativistic) electrons from an electron accelerator.
+Such devices have been demonstrated with emission wavelengths reaching from the terahertz region via the mid- and near-infrared, the visible and ultraviolet range to the X-ray region, even though no single device can span this whole wavelength range.

 In the undulator, a periodic arrangement of magnets (permanent magnets or electromagnets) generates a periodically varying Lorentz force, which forces the electrons to radiate with a frequency which depends on the electron energy, the undulator period, and (weakly) on the magnetic field strength.
 Both spontaneous and stimulated emission occur, allowing for optical amplification in a certain wavelength range.